bin4rythr33/WordSearch/README.md

   - Read composite multi-letter glyph arrays from a file
   - Automatically extract all possible constituent letters
   - Find matching dictionary words using discovered letters
+-  - Filter to exact glyph matches when possible
+-  - Save output to `glyph.output.txt`; if no exact glyph match exists, save fallback possible words
   - Apply additional constraints (excludes, starts with, ends with)

 - **Fast Offline Search**: Uses a pre-loaded dictionary for instant lookups